 Make sure to also account for speeches, candid photos, first dances, cake cutting, dance floor, and formal exit photographs.
 However, Im getting ahead of myself, we’ll talk about that more below!

 Think about the first thing and the last thing that you want photographed!
-Generally, you would need a minimum of eight hours of photography to cover everything from getting ready photos to dance floor pics.
+Generally, you would need a minimum of eight hours of photography to cover everything from a glimpse of getting ready photos to a few dance floor pics.
 I’ve attached a sample itinerary’s below to help you build your wedding schedule!
 You’ll notice that one of the itineraries includes a first look and the other does not.
 Remember this itinerary is a reference tool NOT an exact science.

 *** Budget time for sunset photographs.
 Sunset time varies so I have not included it in the sample itineraries